 All our guinea pigs are usually adopted in bonded pairs or sometimes trios, unless they are adopted to be a companion.
 Introductions can be carried out on-site via our MatchPig introduction service but a visiting guinea pig will need to be healthchecked in our clinic prior to an introduction.

 At the point of adoption we would expect the new owner to maintain their level of care or improve upon it if possible.
-We have a clear adoption policy but the following points on our care will give you some idea of what our expectations are:
+The following points on our care will give you some idea of what our expectations are:

-- Our animals are kept in a secure outside area/building or indoors.
+- Our animals are kept indoors.
 Their habitat is draught-proof but lets in daylight

 - They are accommodated in off-the-floor hutch that is cleaned out at least every three days and disinfected when the hutch is empty.
 See accommodation guide for further details

 - Subject to weather conditions, during the day for as long as possible, they go into secure grass runs with floored nest boxes and shade.
 If going into their run all day is not possible they go out for an hour or two.
 They are brought in well before dark.
 Or if being kept indoors, an indoor run is used

 - 10% of their daily diet is dry feed, 10% is mixed veg which is removed after 12 hours if not eaten and 80% is good quality farm hay.